Hoseinto/RL/README.md

 Performance Analysis of DQN Algorithm on the Lunar Lander task By Neuromatch Academy

-Assistant: Raghuram Bharadwaj Diddigi, Geraud Nangue Tasse, Yamil Vidal, Sanjukta Krishnagopal, Sara Rajaee
+Tutors: Raghuram Bharadwaj Diddigi, Geraud Nangue Tasse, Yamil Vidal, Sanjukta Krishnagopal, Sara Rajaee

 Objective
 In this project, the objective is to analyze the performance of the Deep Q-Learning algorithm on an exciting task- Lunar Lander.
 Before we describe the task, let us focus on two keywords here - analysis and performance.